 Tech, cryptocurrency, and venture capitalists have recently developed a jargon obsession.
-It’s now a common topic of conversation, and you need to include it in your Twitter bio to take the future seriously Web3.It serves as a catch-all phrase for concepts that all aim to do away with the significant online intermediaries.
+It’s now a common topic of conversation, How Web 3.0 is Going to Impact the Digital World and you need to include it in your Twitter bio to take the future seriously Web3.It serves as a catch-all phrase for concepts that all aim to do away with the significant online intermediaries.
 Today, using the Internet doesn’t need signing into services like Facebook, Google, or Twitter.
 Consider it like this: Web 1.0 describes the early 1990s Internet.
 There weren’t many effective ways to navigate the web other than visiting your friend’s GeoCities page, which was considered a means to democratize access to knowledge.
 It was stressful and unorganized Then, beginning in the mid-2000s, came Web 2.0.
 By facilitating connections and online transactions, platforms like Google, Amazon, Facebook, and Twitter have emerged to bring order to the Internet.
 According to critics, those firms grew too powerful over time.

 The goal of Web3 is to reclaim some of the power.